This website uses cookies. Find out more in our Privacy Policy.

 Communicable Disease Policy

-Agnes Scott is prepared to act in the event of an outbreak of a communicable disease among our student, faculty and staff populations.
-Please review the following policy for information regarding the college's procedures for managing communicable diseases on campus.
+Agnes Scott College is prepared to act in the event of an outbreak of a communicable disease among our student, faculty and staff populations.
+For more information, please reach out to the Wellness Center (wellnesscenter@agnesscott.edu) or the Dean of Students office (deanofstudents@agnesscott.edu).

 Patient Bill of Rights